Social media music marketing: can’t live with it, can’t live without it. This is our reality today.

 Social Media Step Three – Your Strategy

-Most of the time, it doesn’t even occur to artists that they can’t just post a picture whenever they want and expect to get the maximum amount of likes.
-There is legitimate research conducted constantly about the best and worst times to post on each particular social channel but the best time to post is the one you’re going to be consistent about it.
+Most of the time, it doesn’t even occur to artists that they can’t just post a picture whenever they’d want and expect to get the maximum amount of likes.
+There is legitimate research conducted constantly about the best and worst times to post on each particular social channel.
+The information that comes from this research is extremely interesting and effective.
+Being on top of the trends each year can really boost your social media game and bring it to the next level.

 Here are some of the things that we found from recent social media research:

-• Facebook users are usually most active during work hours.
-Having a video that captures the viewer in the first 20 seconds is key, or else you’ll lose their interest (this is really true across most platforms—if not less time)
+- Facebook users are usually on during work hours.
+Having a video that captures the viewer in the first 20 seconds is key, or else you’ll lose their interest.

-• Twitter (or X) is the fastest-moving social channel, in fact the average lifespan of a tweet is about 15 minutes, so go ahead and post more often on that platform.
-You can connect related thoughts within the same Tweet thread.
+- Twitter is the fastest moving social channel, in fact the average lifespan of a tweet is about 15 minutes, so go ahead and post more often on that platform.

 Want more key advice on social media trends?
-Check out our Social Media Tuneup for all the tools you need to improve your social media presence.
+Check out this Social Media Tuneup e-book for all the tools you need to improve your social media presence.